ivirshup/anndata-paper/paper.md

 Let us give three examples of `AnnData`'s applications: spatial transcriptomics, multiple modalities, and RNA velocity (\autoref{fig:examples}).
 In spatial transcriptomics, each high-dimensional observation is annotated with spatial coordinates.
 Squidpy [@Palla2021] uses `AnnData` to model their data by storing spatial coordinates as an array (`obsm`) and a spatial neighborhood graph (`obsp`), which is used to find features which are spatially correlated (\autoref{fig:examples}a).
-In addition, values from the high-dimensional transcriptomic measurement can be overlayed on an image of the sampled tissue, where an image array (reference) is stored in `uns`.
+In addition, values from the high-dimensional transcriptomic measurement can be overlaid on an image of the sampled tissue, where an image array (reference) is stored in `uns`.

 To model multimodal data, one approach is to join separate `AnnData` objects (\autoref{fig:examples}b) for each modality on the observations index through `anndata.concat`.
 Relations between the variables of different modalities can then be stored as graphs in `varp`, and analyses using information from both modalities, like a joint manifold, in `obsp`.